 Fare bene (accordingly conjugated) + a + infinitive

-In the same way, when you want express disapproval or dissatisfaction you can use the contrary expression fare male.
+Similarly, when you want to express disapproval or dissatisfaction, you can use the contrary expression fare male.
 Let’s see an example…

-- you made a mistake by choosing low season time to go there, it is true that cheaper, but there is better chance to find a poor weather
+- a) Sono andato a Cuba in bassa stagione e ha piovuto tutto il tempo… b) Hai fatto male a scegliere un periodo di bassa stagione, è vero che costa meno, ma è molto più probabile che piova – a) I went to Cuba, and it rained all the times….b) you made a mistake by choosing low season time to go there, it is true that cheaper, but there is a better chance to find a poor weather

-ho fatto così male a comprare quel vestito così costoso…non ne valeva la pena! – I made a big mistake by buying that very expensive dress…it was not worth it!
+- ho fatto così male a comprare quel vestito così costoso…non ne valeva la pena! – I made a big mistake by buying that costly dress…it was not worth it!

-Fare male (accordingly conjucated) + a + infinitive
+Fare male (accordingly conjugated) + a + infinitive

-Depending on the level of your disapproval, you can use
+Depending on the level of your disapproval, you can say

-- fumare fa male – smoking is not good for you health
+- fumare fa male – smoking is not good for your health

 - fare attività fisica fa molto bene – working out is good for your health